Been Waiting to Add that ABE License? Good News from Hamline!Betsy Parrish, Professor Julia Reimer, Professor

 How can I get started?

-You can get started this fall!
+You can get started at any time!
 All of the ABE courses are online, and most of the initial licensure courses are as well, so you can take them from anywhere in Minnesota!
 First, you need to apply online to the appropriate program (additional or initial licensure) through Graduate Admissions.
 Once admitted, your program advisor will assist you in registering for the correct courses.
 There are plenty of options open!

 For details on the Additional Licensure program, visit https://www.hamline.edu/education/licenses/.

 For the Initial Licensure program, start by visiting the https://www.hamline.edu/education/licenses/ for Hamline’s Master’s in Teaching (MAT).

 For questions regarding transfer credits and course scheduling, contact Mike Noreen, Graduate Student Advising and Success Manager, at 651-523-2450 / firstname.lastname@example.org

 For questions regarding course content and working in the field of adult education, contact either Betsy or Julia at Hamline: